craigahobbs/ctxkit/README.md

 API Calling:
   --ollama MODEL       pass to the Ollama API
   --grok MODEL         pass to the Grok API
-  --extract            extract response files - USE WITH CAUTION!
   --temp NUM           set the model response temperature --topp NUM           set the model response top_p
 ```